|

 you and your plants.
 Top

-the garden.
+the garden (including a small container garden on an apartment balcony).
 They are inexpensive, clean easily, are sturdy, last

 forever (almost literally), and they're comfortable.
 You can easily